scottsilvi/builderBookmarklet/README.md

 > Enter

 Will open up the editor of the element.
 Currently only works for non Text elements.
 Hitting Enter on Text elements will only highlight it.

+> Esc

+Will close any modal that is currently opened.

 ## Contributing